Shopify/cli/packages/cli/README.md

   Creates a new "theme template" (https://shopify.dev/docs/themes/architecture/templates) in your local theme directory.

   The template is created in the `templates` directory with the basic structure needed, including schema and settings.

-  You can specify the type of template to generate using the `--type` flag.
-The template will be created with appropriate default settings based on the type.
 ```

 ## `shopify theme info`